petechen/stanford_slides/README.txt

 Stanford Slides
 ==================

-This module includes a content type (Stanford Slide) and slideshow View, incorporating the Stanford Image Field Collection
+This module includes a content type (Stanford Slide) and bulk operations View, incorporating the Stanford Image Field Collection